Samidorphan

 Samidorphan was under development as a standalone medication for various indications but has been discontinued.
-Buprenorphine/samidorphan for the treatment of major depressive disorder was rejected by the Food and Drug Administration due to insufficient evidence of effectiveness but remains in preregistration as of September 2021.
+Buprenorphine/samidorphan for the treatment of major depressive disorder was rejected by the US Food and Drug Administration (FDA) due to insufficient evidence of effectiveness, but remains in preregistration as of September 2021.
 Development of baclofen/samidorphan has also been discontinued.

 Development

-Samidorphan has been investigated for the treatment of alcoholism and cocaine addiction by its developer, Alkermes, showing similar efficacy to naltrexone but possibly with reduced side effects.
+Samidorphan has been investigated for the treatment of alcoholism and cocaine addiction by its developer, Alkermes, showing similar efficacy to naltrexone, but possibly with reduced side effects.

-However, it has attracted much more attention as part of the combination product ALKS-5461 (buprenorphine/samidorphan), where samidorphan is combined with the mixed MOR weak partial agonist and κ-opioid receptor (KOR) antagonist buprenorphine, as an antidepressant.
+It has attracted much more attention as part of the combination product (buprenorphine/samidorphan), where samidorphan is combined with the mixed μ-opioid receptor (MOR) weak partial agonist and κ-opioid receptor (KOR) antagonist buprenorphine, as an antidepressant.
 Buprenorphine has shown antidepressant effects in some human studies, thought to be because of its antagonist effects at the KOR, but has not been further developed for this application because of its MOR agonist effects and consequent abuse potential.
 By combining buprenorphine with samidorphan to block the MOR agonist effects, the combination acts more like a selective KOR antagonist, and produces only antidepressant effects, without typical MOR effects such as euphoria or substance dependence being evident.

-Samidorphan was also studied in combination with olanzapine, as ALKS-3831 (olanzapine/samidorphan), for use in schizophrenia.
-A Phase 3 study found that the addition of samidorphan to olanzapine significantly reduced weight gain compared to olanzapine alone, and the combination was approved for the treatment of schizophrenia and bipolar disorder by the US Food and Drug Administration in May 2021, under the brand name Lybalvi.
+Samidorphan was also studied in combination with olanzapine, (olanzapine/samidorphan), for use in schizophrenia.
+A Phase III study found that the addition of samidorphan to olanzapine significantly reduced weight gain compared to olanzapine alone, and the combination was approved for the treatment of schizophrenia and bipolar disorder by the FDA in May 2021, under the brand name Lybalvi.